machine-detonation/F7DAA0/README.md

-• I block freely so if u see me w/ a "dni" list somwhre it jst means that the ppl on that list get blocked. simple, rite?
+• I block freely so if u see me w/ a "dni" list somwhre it jst means that the ppl on that list get blocked.

 ## BEFORE YOU INTERACT / FOLLOW